psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 ![images](../pictures/1/1_kubectl_get_pod2.PNG)

 Notice that the IP address of *alpha-xyz* pod is same as the Endpoint value in *alpha-svc*.
 Hence, the deployment is successfully exposed.

-Now we can proceed to the next step.
+You can click on the 'Check' button to verify that this task is now completed.

+## Step 6: restrict-inbound

+*Click on Falco icon present in the interactive architecture diagram in the challenge lab*

-## Step 6: Restrict network traffic with Network Policy
+Restrict network traffic with Network Policy

 Refer this [K8s documentation article](https://kubernetes.io/docs/concepts/services-networking/network-policies/ "Network Policies") for reference to Network Policies.